-The manual will be more fuel-efficient though.
-The company is claiming a fuel efficiency figure of 20 kmpl for the manual, and 17.7 kmpl for the CVT.
-For the naturally aspirated engine, it's 18.75 kmpl.
-From what I noticed during my drive, you may expect 14-15 kmpl from the CVT in the city, and over 17 kmpl on the highways.
-The manual should return over 15 kmpl in city traffic, and close to 20 kmpl (maybe even more, if driven with a light foot) on the highways.
-The naturally aspirated engine's real-world fuel efficiency will be discussed as and when I get my hands on it.
+The manual could be more fuel-efficient though.
+Nissan is claiming a fuel efficiency figure of 20 kmpl for the manual, and 17.7 kmpl for the CVT.
+For the non-turbo engine, it's 18.75 kmpl.
+I would say that if you expect around 15 kmpl from both the turbo cars in the city, and, say, around 20 kmpl on the highways, you won't be disappointed.

-As far as ride and handling "combination" or "balance" is concerned, the Magnite would be in the top three among the seven odd SUVs that play in this segment.
-The steering is light enough at city speeds, which the masses would love, and there's just the right amount of weight at high speeds to keep the enthusiast involved.
-The best part is that despite boasting 205 mm of ground clearance, the bodyroll is beautifully contained.
-In fact, it's even better than the 2020 Hyundai i20 I tested a few days ago!
+The ride quality of the Magnite would put it in the top two among the seven SUVs that exist in this segment.
+The steering is light at city speeds, and there's just the right amount of weight at high speeds to keep you involved.
+Plus, the 205 mm of ground clearance will ensure peace of mind on our unpredictable roads.

 Nissan Magnite Review: Verdict